<

 Abstract

-Among the critiques of these agreements, my paper takes as a starting point the ones that are based on environmental concerns.
-The latter occupy an increasingly important place in the opposition to recent European Union (EU) FTAs and, given the environmental challenges ahead, one can expect that this evolution is likely to strengthen.
+Environmental concerns occupy an increasingly important place in the opposition to recent external trade agreements of the European Union (EU) and, given the environmental challenges ahead, one can expect that this evolution is likely to strengthen.

-Environmentalists opposing EU FTAs highlight that trade-induced economic growth can conflict with ecological sustainability.
+Environmentalists opposing these agreements highlight that trade-induced economic growth can conflict with ecological sustainability.
 In essence, they desire trade agreements that directly contribute to making EU external trade more environmentally sustainable.

 Download Calendar Event (ICS)